BobFrederick/videosplice-ai/CONTRIBUTING.md

 # Contributing to Splice

-First off, thank you for considering contributing to Splice!
-It's people like you that make Splice such a great tool.
+Thanks for considering contributing to Splice!
+Would love to learn and work together to make Splice even better.

 ## Code of Conduct